sfc-gh-awasserman/RIDESHARING_AI_DEMO/semantic_view_description.md

-# Semantic View Descriptions
+# Semantic Model Description

 ## Overview
-This document provides detailed descriptions of all semantic views created for the Ridesharing Company Snowflake Intelligence demo.
-These views are optimized for natural language querying and provide pre-calculated metrics for common business questions.
+This document provides detailed descriptions of the semantic model created for the Ridesharing Company Snowflake Intelligence demo.
+The semantic model (`RIDESHARE_ANALYTICS`) is built using Snowflake's `SYSTEM$CREATE_SEMANTIC_VIEW_FROM_YAML` function and is optimized for natural language querying with Snowflake Intelligence.

+### What's in the Semantic Model
+- **8 Tables**: Clients, CareDrivers, Rides, Marketing Campaigns, Campaign Results, Rider Feedback, Market Leads
+- **6 Relationships**: Defining how tables connect (e.g., Rides to Clients, Rides to Drivers)
+- **30+ Pre-defined Metrics**: Including revenue, completion rates, ROAS, conversion rates, etc.

+The semantic model is defined in `03_create_semantic_model.sql` using YAML configuration.
+This document provides conceptual descriptions to help understand the data model.

 ---

-## RIDESHARE_ANALYTICS_VIEW
+## Tables in the Semantic Model

+### CLIENTS

 ### Purpose
 Comprehensive analytical view that combines ride, client, and driver data with time-based analysis fields.
 This is the primary view for most analytical queries.